MrYsLab/python_banyan/docs/examples_intro.md

 Lines 185 through 188 select the messagepack version to use to encode the payload for transmission across the network.
-If the numpy parameter was set, then messagepack_numpy is selected for use, otherwise standard messagepack is selected.
+If the numpy parameter was set, then messagepack_numpy is selected for use.
+Otherwise, standard messagepack is selected.

 Line 190 encodes the topic for transmission across the network.